-If you’ve ever taken an online survey, you’ve undoubtedly encountered a circumstance in which you were unable to complete it.
+If you’ve ever filled out an online survey, you’ve probably run into a situation where you couldn’t finish it.

 This survey is now closed.

-Whether a survey panel is having technical difficulties with their website, survey software, or a specific survey, technological issues do occur.
+There are times when a survey panel has technical problems with their website, survey software, or a specific survey.